hyperspy/hyperspy/doc/user_guide/io.rst

 TIFF
 ----

-Since version 4.1 HyperSpy can read and write 2D and 3D TIFF files using using Christoph Gohlke's tifffile library.
+HyperSpy can read and write 2D and 3D TIFF files using using Christoph Gohlke's tifffile library.
 In particular it supports reading and writing of TIFF, BigTIFF, OME-TIFF, STK, LSM, NIH, and FluoView files.
 Most of these are uncompressed or losslessly compressed 2**(0 to 6) bit integer,16, 32